DanielPyb/Daniel-Sollid-JS1-CA/readme.md

 ## Description

-a course project that relies on API calls and validation".
+a course project that relies on API calls and validation, aswell as creating HTML from JavaScript.

-You can add some bullet points if you'd like to:

-- List item 1
-- List item 2
-- List item 3

 ## Built With